dblock/code.dblock.org/_posts/2011/2011-02-04-bsoninvalidkeyname-key-must-not-contain-or.markdown

 ...
 ```

 BSON serializes documents and collections into a binary stream that gets sent to MongoDB.
 That bson_c.rb is a thin wrapper on top of some native code.
 Rather than using my obsolete C/C++ skills and digging into C code I decided to check whether there was a newer version of bson.
-I am on 1.1.5, but there’s already a 1.2.0 update.
+I am on 1.1.5, but there's already a 1.2.0 update.
 Problem went away after swapping for a newer version.
 Someone must have done something right.
 If you know the actual bug fixed, please do share.